eburghar/rconfd/README.md

 - [`with-contenv`](https://github.com/just-containers/s6-overlay/blob/master/builder/overlay-rootfs/usr/bin/with-contenv)
   allows to import container enviroment in the script (which can define `VAULT_URL`).
-- [`importas`](https://skarnet.org/software/execline/importas.html) substitutes variable expressions present in its args (remaining script) and use a reasonable default value for `VAULT_URL` if undefined.
+- [`importas`](https://skarnet.org/software/execline/importas.html) substitutes variables expressions present in its args (remaining script) using default value (`-D`) if undefined.
 - then we launch rconfd in daemon mode, reading all config files in `/etc/rconfd` directory, using the readiness fd 3, and waiting for its completion in the foreground
 - if the daemon exits normally (because only static secrets are used and it's useless to stay running in this case), we replace rconfd with the smallest daemon implementation possible ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without consuming any resources (but still react to restart signals).
-Otherwise, we exit and rconfd service will just be restarted by s6-supervise.
+Otherwise, rconfd service will just be restarted by s6-supervise.
+It is important that s6 considers the rconfd service always runnning, otherwise dependent services could wait indefinitely for rconfd readiness signal, thus the use of `s6-pause`.

 For other services you then use startup script like this one, to passively wait until rconfd generate all config files